nicholaswmin/automap/README.md

 and `JSON.parse(json)`

-This is a simple, highly efficient and inherently atomic operation.
+This is a simple, efficient and inherently atomic operation.

 The obvious caveat is that you cannot fetch individual list items directly from Redis since you would always need to fetch and parse the entire graph,